Spinning Particles in Quantum Mechanics and Quantum Field Theory: Spinor QED

 \bear V^{\gamma}_{\rm spin}[k,\varepsilon] &\equiv & \int_0^Td\tau\, \Bigl[ \varepsilon\cdot \dot x(\tau)+2i \varepsilon\cdot \psi(\tau) k\cdot\psi(\tau)\Bigr] \,\e^{ik\cdot x(\tau)} \, , \ear the second term in brackets being the momentum-space version of the $\psi\cdot F\cdot\psi$ - term in (\ref{spinfactorgrass}).

 Now one would like to obtain a closed formula for general $N$, that is a generalization of the Bern-Kosower master formula.
-This is possible, but requires a more elaborate use of the worldline supersymmetry; see section 4.2 of \cite{41}.
+This is possible, but requires a more elaborate use of the worldline supersymmetry; see section 4.2 of \cite{41} or section \ref{spinLine} in chapter 3 below.
 But as we will see, there is a more efficient way to proceed.
 We will first revisit the case of the photon propagator.